 As they say, to err is human and it perfectly matches with people when we commit mistakes, miss on best practices, or simply fall prey to scams. what is at stake if security fails are a question which is addressed in security awareness training.

 We talk so much about humans being the weakest link in the chain.
 But they can be our strongest line of defense if they know what roles they are supposed to play in the fight against cyber-attacks.
-With a strong cybersecurity plan in hand, an organization can be vigilant against cyber threats, thanks to a well-informed workforce and digital network.
+With a strong cybersecurity incident response plan in hand, an organization can be vigilant against cyber threats, thanks to a well-informed workforce and digital network.

 Let us see what could happen if there is no security culture: